ikiranis/ParrotApp/README.md

   container's `9999`).
 - **`CONTAINER_NAME`** — the container's name (default `parrot-docker-app`).

-Then drop a ParrotApp jar in as `app/app.jar` — the image is built around it and it is not committed to the repository — and start it:
+Then drop a ParrotApp jar in as `app/app.jar` — the `linux` one, since the image is Linux; it is built around that jar and the jar is not committed to the repository — and start it:

 ```sh
 docker compose up -d --build